GameDevCoder/portfolio/_clients/crooz.md

 I created a custom Maya FBX exporter that handled exporting all the material animation curve data which was marked as "Custom Unity Data".

-I also created a custom Importer for Unity that would import all of the material animation data from the custom FBX and automatically create unity animation clips from it.
+I also created a custom importer for Unity that handled importing all of the material animation data from the custom FBX and automatically created Unity animation clips and an animation controller from it.

 Finally, a custom script and shader that I also developed was attached to the magic effect's Unity prefab to make it all work.